Stress study offers clues for new antidepressant drugs

 They also successfully used an experimental drug compound to block this effect, pointing to a possible way of developing new antidepressants, the study published in the Proceedings of the National Academy of Sciences said.

-Treatment for depression involves either medication or counseling - and often a combination of both.
+Treatment for depression involves either medication or counselling - and often a combination of both.

 But while there are many antidepressants on the market, including top sellers such as Prozac and Seroxat, it is widely accepted that many antidepressants work in only half of patients half of the time, and drugmakers are struggling to come up with a new generation of drugs.